Paul Edmund Strzelecki in Australia 1839-43

 In this letter Clarke proceeds to cast doubts over Strzelecki's claim to the discovery of the Gippsland region - calling the Count pompous, whilst at the same time praising his scientific skills and personal traits.
 When Phillip Parker King, a friend of both geologists, became aware of this piece in 1841 he severely rebuked Clarke, who in turned apologised to Strzelecki.
 King noted in a letter to Governor Franklin that "Mr. Clarke is much ashamed of [the article] himself..."
 (Heney, p.129).
 It is perhaps ironic that Strzelecki and Murchison went on to form a longstanding friendship, while Clarke's relationship with the famous English geologist and promoter of the Empire was often strained.
 While Clarke was therefore no great fan or supporter of his "brother geologist", he came, with time, to recognise the Pole's skills and talents.
 Strzelecki was aware of this initial antipathy, along with that of fellow Sydney scientists W.S.
 Macleay and Dr. Charles Nicholson, though he did send all three a copy of his book when it was published in 1845.
 In a letter dated 5 June 1845 he referred to them as 'the three tried friends of mine' (Paszkowski, p216).
 Whilst in the colony he appears to have more often than not disregarded such negative opinion, going about his research mostly in isolation.

-Illawarra Fossils
+10. Illawarra Fossils

 A significant pointer to Strzelecki's visit to the Illawarra region is the many references to fossils collected at 'Illawarra' and 'Wollongong' and identified by English palaeontologists Morris, Lonsdale and Sowerby.
 A total of 48 Palaeozoic fossils from New South Wales and Tasmania were described by them in Physical Description, of which the largest single collection was 18 from the Illawarra.
 These included:

 • Allorisma curvatum (Morris) - Illawarra, New South Wales.
-Bivalve shell - PD, pp270-1 ( Plate X. Fig. 1).
+Bivalve shell - Physical Description, pp270-1 ( Plate X. Fig. 1).

 • Belerophon micromphalus (Morris) - Illawarra (New South Wales).
-Mollusc (snail) - PD, pp288-9 (Plate XVIII. fig. 7).
+Mollusc (snail) - Physical Description, pp288-9, Plate XVIII. fig. 7.

-• Conularia levigata (Morris) - Illawarra - PD, pp290-1 (Plate XVIII. fig. 9, a, b).
+• Conularia levigata (Morris) - Illawarra - Physical Description, pp290-1, Plate XVIII. fig. 9, a, b.

-• Eurydesma cordata (Sowerby) - Illawarra (New South Wales) - PD, pp275-6 (in Mitchell's Australia, Plate II. fig. 1, 2).
+• Eurydesma cordata (Sowerby) - Illawarra (New South Wales) - Physical Description, pp275-6, in Mitchell's Australia, Plate II. fig. 1, 2.

-• Orthonota costata (Morris) - Illawarra - PD, pp273-4 (Plate XI. fig. 1, 2)
+• Orthonota costata (Morris) - Illawarra - Physical Description, pp273-4, Plate XI. fig. 1, 2.

 • Pachydomus globosus.
-Megadesmus globosus - Illawarra, New South Wales - PD, pp272-3 (Plate X. fig. 2, 3; J. Sowerby, in Mitchell's Australia, Plate III).
+Megadesmus globosus - Illawarra, New South Wales - Physical DescriptionD, pp272-3, Plate X. fig. 2, 3; J. Sowerby, in Mitchell's Australia, Plate III.

 • Pachydomus carinatus.
-Megadesmus carinatus - Illawarra, New South Wales - PD, pp273 (Plate XI. fig. 3, 4).
+Megadesmus carinatus - Illawarra, New South Wales - Physical Description, pp273, Plate XI. fig. 3, 4.

-• Pecten Illawarraensis (Morris) - Illawarra, New South Wales - PD, pp277 (Plate XIV. fig. 3).
+• Pecten Illawarraensis (Morris) - Illawarra, New South Wales - Physical Description, pp277, Plate XIV. fig. 3.

-• Platyschisma rotundatum (Morris) - PD, pp286 (Plate XVIII. fig. 2)
+• Platyschisma rotundatum (Morris) - Physical Description, pp286, Plate XVIII. fig. 2.

-• Platyschisma oculus (Morris) - PD, pp286-7 (Plate XVIII. fig. 1)
+• Platyschisma oculus (Morris) - Physical Description, pp286-7, Plate XVIII. fig. 1.

-• Pleurotomaria Strzeleckiana (Morris) - Illawarra - PD, pp287-8 (Plate XVIII. fig. 5).
+• Pleurotomaria Strzeleckiana (Morris) - Illawarra - Physical Description, pp287-8, Plate XVIII. fig. 5.

-• Pleurotomaria subcancellata (Morris) - Illawarra, New South Wales - PD, pp288 (Plate XVIII. fig. 6).
+• Pleurotomaria subcancellata (Morris) - Illawarra, New South Wales - Physical Description, pp288, Plate XVIII. fig. 6.

-• Productus brachythaerus (Sowerby) - Illawarra - PD, pp284 (Plate XIV. fig. 4, a, b , c).
+• Productus brachythaerus (Sowerby) - Illawarra - Physical Description, pp284, Plate XIV. fig. 4, a, b , c.

 • Spirifer Darwinii - PD, pp279-80.

-• Spirifer subradiatus - Illawarra - PD, pp281-2 (Plate XVI. fig. 1; Sowerby, in Darwin, l c. p.159).
+• Spirifer subradiatus - Illawarra - Physical Description, pp281-2, Plate XVI. fig. 1; Sowerby, in Darwin, l c. p.159.

-• Stenopora crinita (Lonsdale) - Illawarra, New South Wales - PD, pp265-6 (Sp. nov.
+• Stenopora crinita (Lonsdale) - Illawarra, New South Wales - Physical Description, pp265-6, Sp. nov.
 Plate VIII.
-Fig. 5, 5a).
+Fig. 5, 5a.

 A number of these fossils were also collected by Clarke and Dana during January 1840 and later refigured by the American (Dana, 1849).
 It is telling that of the many New South Wales fossils listed and described in Physical Description, the majority were collected either in Illawarra or the Hunter region.
 Strzelecki did not appear to collect any for description during his 1839 excursion west across the Blue Mountains.
 Though he was mainly in search of minerals at the time, it would have been physically difficult for him and his servant to bear the load of heavy rocks and fossils upon their backs.
 This perhaps points to the Count initiating a more detailed investigation of New South Wales palaeontology only after his return from Tasmania in October 1842, or with the assistance of long-time residents and collectors such as the Macarthurs and Kings, who had the resources to be of assistance.
 It is also possible he obtained his Illawarra fossils from a dealer in Sydney, though it is more likely that he collected them himself.

 The precise details of P.E.
 Strzelecki's visit the Illawarra and Shoalhaven between 1839-1843 remain unknown.
 A number of opportunities existed to travel to the region, especially between May-August 1839 and 27 December 1839 - 20 January 1840.
-The description of a significant collection of Illawarra Palaeozoic fossils in Physical Description attests to such a visit.
+The description of a significant collection of Illawarra Palaeozoic fossils in Strzelecki's Physical Description attests to such a visit.
 Pending the discovery of new sources of information, this section of Strzelecki's life, like so many other parts, remains shrouded in mystery.

 -----------------------

-Appendix 1: Paul Edmund de Strzelecki Chronology
+11. Paul Edmund de Strzelecki Chronology

 1797

-20 July - Pawel Edmund Strzelecki born at Gluszyna, near Poznan, Poland.
+* 20 July - Pawel Edmund Strzelecki born at Gluszyna, near Poznan, Poland.

 1807

-Paul's mother dies (aged 10).
+* Paul's mother dies (aged 10).

 1810

-Sent to school in Warsaw (aged 13).
+* Sent to school in Warsaw (aged 13).

 1814

-Moves to Cracow (aged 17).
+* Moves to Cracow (aged 17).

 1817

-Returns to Poznania with his brother Peter.
+* Returns to Poznania with his brother Peter.

 1818

-Serves as an Ensign in the Prussian Cavalry.
+* Serves as an Ensign in the Prussian Cavalry.

 1820+

-Visits Saxony, Carlsbad, Italy and Switzerland.
+* Visits Saxony, Carlsbad, Italy and Switzerland.

 1825

-- Appointed Plenipotentiary to Prince Francis Sapieha.
+* Appointed Plenipotentiary to Prince Francis Sapieha.

 1829

-Prince Sapieha dies.
+* Prince Sapieha dies.
 Paul sues his son over the disputed will.
 Settled out of court.

 1829-30

-Strzelecki travels to France.
+* Strzelecki travels to France.

 1830-1

-Visits Africa.
+* Visits Africa.

 1831

-November - Moves to England and travels to the north of Scotland.
+* November - Moves to England and travels to the north of Scotland.
 Acquires a knowledge of geognosy / geology and geography around this time.

 1834

-June - Leaves England for New York.
+* June - Leaves England for New York.

 1835

-Travels throughout Canada and the United States, plus Cuba and Mexico.
+* Travels throughout Canada and the United States, plus Cuba and Mexico.

-November - Leaves the United States for Brazil and South America.
+* November - Leaves the United States for Brazil and South America.

 1836

-22 January - Rio de Janeiro.
+* 22 January - Rio de Janeiro.

 1837

-September - Aboard HMS Cleopatra, Captain George Grey.
+* September - Aboard HMS Cleopatra, Captain George Grey.

 1838

-March - Mexico.
+* March - Mexico.

-20 July - Leaves Valparaiso aboard HMS Fly for Pacific Islands, Captain Russell Elliott.
+* 20 July - Leaves Valparaiso aboard HMS Fly for Pacific Islands, Captain Russell Elliott.

-11 September - visits Mount Kilauea volcano.
+* 11 September - visits Mount Kilauea volcano.

-21 September - Honolulu.
+* 21 September - Honolulu.

-1 October - article on Mount Kilauea published in The Hawaiian Spectator, 434-7.
+* 1 October - article on Mount Kilauea published in The Hawaiian Spectator, 434-7.

 1839

-16 January - Leaves Tahiti for New Zealand.
+* 16 January - Leaves Tahiti for New Zealand.

-1 February - Sydney Herald: Crater of Kirauea, Hawaii article published
+* 1 February - Sydney Herald: Crater of Kirauea, Hawaii article published

-17 February - Bay of Islands, New Zealand, aboard French barque Justine.
+* 17 February - Bay of Islands, New Zealand, aboard French barque Justine.

-10 April - leaves the Bay of Islands for Sydney.
+* 10 April - leaves the Bay of Islands for Sydney.

-25 April - Arrives in Sydney aboard Justine - listed as "Monsieur le Comte Treliski".
+* 25 April - Arrives in Sydney aboard Justine - listed as "Monsieur le Comte Treliski".
 Is immediately nominated by S.A.
 Donaldson for Honorary Membership of the Australian Club, Sydney.

-29 April - Strzelecki letter to Adyna Turno.
+* 29 April - Strzelecki letter to Adyna Turno.

-May - Capt.
+* May - Capt.
 Stokes and Beagle, in Sydney.

-7 June - Dinner at Government House - meets Lady Jane Franklin.
+* 7 June - Dinner at Government House - meets Lady Jane Franklin.

-11 July - visits Lady Jane Franklin at Government House.
+* 11 July - visits Lady Jane Franklin at Government House.

-August - Sets off on Blue Mountains expedition and to the Wellington Caves.
+* August - Sets off on Blue Mountains expedition and to the Wellington Caves.
 Makes the first known scientific discovery of gold in Australia.

-8 September - Mount Tomah (Diary).
+* 8 September - Mount Tomah (Diary).

-10 September - Mount King George.
+* 10 September - Mount King George.

-17 September - Letter to S.A.
+* 17 September - Letter to S.A.
 Donaldson from Walker's, Walerawang.

-16 October - Strzelecki, Wellington to Thomas Walker.
+* 16 October - Strzelecki, Wellington to Thomas Walker.

-26 October - Strzelecki to James Macarthur.
+* 26 October - Strzelecki to James Macarthur.

-7 November - Sydney Gazette report on Blue Mount excursion and planned visit to the Australian Alps and Victoria - 'Science'.
+* 7 November - Sydney Gazette report on Blue Mount excursion and planned visit to the Australian Alps and Victoria - 'Science'.

-28 November - Governor Gipps, Parramatta, to Governor LaTrobe, Melbourne - letter of introduction for Strzelecki.
+* 28 November - Governor Gipps, Parramatta, to Governor LaTrobe, Melbourne - letter of introduction for Strzelecki.

-20 December - Friday.
+* 20 December - Friday.
 Fort Macquarie meeting with W.B.
 Clarke.

-21 December - Strzelecki to Donaldson.
+* 21 December - Strzelecki to Donaldson.

-22 December - Sunday.
-Leaves Australian Club, Sydney, on his second expedition, south to the Snowy Mountains, Victoria and Tasmania (Australasian Chronicle 24 December 1839; reprinted Port Phillip Gazette, 8 January 1840).
+* 22 December - Sunday.
+Leaves Australian Club, Sydney, on his second expedition, south to the Snowy Mountains, Victoria and Tasmania (Australasian Chronicle 24 December 1839; reprinted Port Phillip Gazette, 8 January 1840):

 Count STRELESKI, the Naturalist, left the Australian Club on Sunday morning for Goulbourn, taking with him a covered cart, two horses, and a servant.
 It is his intention to explore the country, south of Yass to Port Phillip.
 He will then proceed to Launceston, exploring the interior of Van Diemen's Land as he goes along.
 He expects to return from Hobart Town to Sydney in about 4 months ; when we hope to be able to lay before our Readers some valuable information respecting the southern parts of the Colony.
 The Count will be accompanied part of the way by Mr. James Macarthur.

-23 December - Arrives at Camden Park.
+* 23 December - Arrives at Camden Park.

-26 December - Meets German settlers at Camden Park.
+* 26 December - Meets German settlers at Camden Park.

 1840

-17 January - Macarthur leaves Vineyard, Parramatta, with John Riley and Charlie Tarra.
+* 17 January - Macarthur leaves Vineyard, Parramatta, with John Riley and Charlie Tarra.

-20 January - P.G.
+* 20 January - P.G.
 King to John Hay re Strzelecki.
 Given to him at Bogolong.

-5 February - Arrives at Ellerslie.
+* 5 February - Arrives at Ellerslie.
 Macarthur & Riley around 21st.

-2 March - Leave Ellerslie, accompanied by James Macarthur, James Riley, Charles Tara and two convict servants.
+* 2 March - Leave Ellerslie, accompanied by James Macarthur, James Riley, Charles Tara and two convict servants.

-6 March - Sketches at John Hay;s property Welaregang by Macarthur and Riley.
+* 6 March - Sketches at John Hay;s property Welaregang by Macarthur and Riley.

-7 March - Welaregang.
+* 7 March - Welaregang.

-9 March - leave Welaregang.
+* 9 March - leave Welaregang.

-12 March - Strzelecki climbs Mount Kosciusko.
+* 12 March - Strzelecki climbs Mount Kosciusko.
 Then retraces steps 30 miles before heading south again.

-26 March - McAlister's station.
+* 26 March - McAlister's station.

-6 April - Ford Nicholson (Riley) River.
+* 6 April - Ford Nicholson (Riley) River.

-12-14 May - Western Port.
+* 12-14 May - Western Port.

-16 May - Australian - report on Victorian expedition.
+* 16 May - Australian - report on Victorian expedition.

-19 May - Arrives at Melbourne.
+* 19 May - Arrives at Melbourne.
 Stays for 41 days, during which he writes a report and compiles a map which is sent to Governor Gipps.

-24 May - Australian - report on Victorian expedition.
+* 24 May - Australian - report on Victorian expedition.

-30 May - Port Phillip Gazette - report on arrival of the party in Melbourne.
+* 30 May - Port Phillip Gazette - report on arrival of the party in Melbourne.

 2-3 June - Port Phillip Herald - report on expedition - The Progress of Discovery.
 Republished in the Sydney Herald, 20 June.